Diving into a holographic superconductor: Dynamical epochs inside the horizon

 \subsection{Simplified interior equations of motion}

 The regimes beyond the horizon are most cleanly identified in the limit where the scalar field is small.
 This will be the case, for example, just below the critical temperature $T_\text{c}$.
 Figs. \ref{fig:JourneyHSC} and \ref{fig:JourneyHSCsub} are in this limit, as is most of our analytic discussion that follows.
 In \S \ref{sec:lowerT} we show how the Einstein-Rosen bridge collapse and Josephson oscillations become less distinct at lower temperatures.
 At temperatures close to $T_\text{c}$ the effect of the scalar field is small until the solution comes close to the would-be inner horizon of RN AdS.
 At that point there are strong nonlinearities that lead to novel dynamics.
-One can verify numerically (and validate a posteriori) that by the time the interesting dynamics kicks in, the following terms in the equations of motion can be dropped: the mass terms of the scalar field and the charge term in the Maxwell equation.
-The equations (\ref{eq:maxx}) --- (\ref{eq:last}) then become
+One can verify numerically (and validate a posteriori) that by the time the interesting dynamics kicks in, the following terms in the equations of motion can be dropped: the mass terms of the scalar field and the charge term in the Maxwell equation.\footnote{It is not simply $\phi$ being small close to $T_\text{c}$ that allows terms to be dropped.
+Rather, we will see in the solutions below how nonlinear dynamics can result in certain quantities becoming exponentially large compared to others.
+In \S\ref{sec:kasner} this will also occur away from $T_\text{c}$.
+Substituting these behaviors into (\ref{eq:maxx}) --- (\ref{eq:last}) reveals that the mass terms are negligible.
+We will be dropping additional terms as we proceed further beyond the horizon.
+As noted in the introduction, the behaviors that allow us to do this are not obvious a priori.
+Our methodology throughout has been to find self-consistent analytic approximations guided by numerical exploration.} The equations (\ref{eq:maxx}) --- (\ref{eq:last}) then become

 Here $E_o$ is the constant electric field in this regime.
 The electric field is in the spacelike $t$ direction, while $\Phi$ should be thought of as a component of the vector potential inside the horizon, with the $z$ coordinate being `time'.
 The term on the right hand side of the Maxwell equation (\ref{eq:maxx}) is therefore a Josephson electric current in the interior, due to the condensate $\phi$ and vector potential $\Phi$.
 The Josephson current is dropped in (\ref{eq:maxx2}) because it does not backreact significantly on the electric field in the regimes we are about to describe.